xtravision-ai/xtravision-react-native/README.md

 cd into the example folder and run

+# For Standing Broad Jump

+set the height variable in the code

 `yarn start or npm run start`
 and in another terminal run
 `yarn run android or npm run android`